1,000+ Opportunities

 Contact us with grant application questions or for information about Pine Meadow Ranch Center for Arts & Agriculture.
 Connect with Roundhouse Foundation Connect with Pine Meadow Ranch Center for Arts & Agriculture Keep tabs on the Roundhouse Foundation’s grant opportunities and Pine Meadow Ranch Center for Arts & Agriculture news by subscribing today.
 Name * First Name Last Name

-Based on current listing details, eligibility includes: 501(c)(3) organizations, government entities, and Tribal governments serving rural Oregon; prioritizes current partners and specific sectors like journalism and fire services.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations, government entities, and Tribal governments serving rural Oregon; prioritizes current partners and specific sectors like journalism and fire services.
+Confirm the full requirements in the official notice before applying.

 Technical Assistance & Professional Development Grants is sponsored by Roundhouse Foundation Irrv Charitable Trust.
 A program designed to increase access to professional development and technical assistance that improves the skills, talents, and capacity of nonprofit partners.
 Geographic focus: Rural Oregon and Tribal communities Focus areas: Capacity Building, Professional Development, Technical Assistance